yverdon/geocity/README.md

 1. Create a geocity user
 2. Create a geocity schema owned by geocity user
 3. Edit DB connexion in .env file
+3. Create and edit pg_service.conf file in qgisserver directory

 #### Build and start the composition